-Patients were randomized to receive either TEVIMBRA 200 mg every 3 weeks or placebo in combination with investigator's choice of chemotherapy on a 21-day cycle.
-TEVIMBRA (or placebo) was administered until disease progression or unacceptable toxicity.
-The chemotherapy regimens consisted of:
+Patients were randomized (1:1) to receive either TEVIM-BRA 200 mg every 3 weeks or placebo in combination with investigator's choice of chemotherapy (ICC) on a 21-day cycle.
+Patients received TEVIMBRA until disease progression assessed by the investigator per RECIST v1.1, or until unacceptable toxicity.
+The chemotherapy doublet regimen consists of: